[Types of German beer and basic knowledge] Local explanations of characteristics, history, etc.

 We will answer your questions!

-Germany is known as the "country of beer" and the culture is deeply rooted in it.
-As a resident of Europe, I frequently enjoy German beer and have even visited Germany to attend beer festivals and tour breweries.
+As a resident of Europe, I am often in an environment where I can enjoy German beer, and I have even visited Germany to attend beer festivals and tour breweries.

 やっぱり美味しいドイツビールのBeck'sの瓶ビール